kubeshop/testkube/docs/docs/test-types/executor-playwright.md

 ### Using Different Playwright Versions

 The Testkube Playwright executor supports only one version for now: 1.30.0.
-In case this does not suffice, the [container executor docs](https://kubeshop.github.io/testkube/test-types/container-executor/#creating-and-configuring-container-executor-playwright) contain instructions on how to set up your own executor with a different version of Playwright.
+In case this does not suffice, the [container executor docs](https://kubeshop.github.io/testkube/test-types/container-executor/#creating-and-configuring-container-executor-playwright) contains instructions on how to set up your own executor with a different version of Playwright.